kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ## Installation Instructions - Electron/NWJS

-* For the Windows 64bit or 32bit installable builds, simply download and launch.
-It will install itself, together with a shortcut in your shortcut menu, and run.
+* For the Windows Web installer, simply download and launch.
+It will select the correct architecture automatically and install itself, together with a shortcut in your shortcut menu.
 It auto-updates, but if you want to update it manually, then just install a new version over it (it will uninstall the old one for you).
 * For the Windows Portable builds, the executable version (ending `.exe`) can just be run, but it may be a bit slow to start up.
-For a faster experience, use one of the zipped versions: unzip the contents of either the Electron or the NWJS packages to any folder, or to a thumb drive, and double click on `Start Kiwix JS [Electron/Windows]` or `Start Kiwix JS [Electron/Windows].bat`.
+For a faster experience, use one of the zipped versions: unzip the contents of the package to any folder, or to a thumb drive, and double click on `Start Kiwix JS [Electron/Windows]` or `Start Kiwix JS [Electron/Windows].bat`.
 * **For the Linux _portable_ builds,** download and save the correct AppImage file anywhere (e.g. your Desktop), and double-click it.
 If it doesn’t work, open a terminal and run `chmod a+x Kiwix-JS-Electron*.AppImage` and then `./Kiwix-JS-Electron*.AppImage`.
 This version will auto-update.
   + On **_Debian_**, if you have issues running the AppImage on older versions of the OS, you can try adding the `--no-sandbox` switch to the command (see https://github.com/electron/electron/issues/17972#issuecomment-516957971).
 This is not necessary on recent versions.
   + On **_OpenSUSE_**, you may need to install Chrome in order to get the dependencies necessary to run the AppImage (because Electron apps run Chrome internally).
 With **_older_** versions of OpenSUSE, you may additionally need to use these commandline switches: `./WikiMed-by-Kiwix*.AppImage --use-gl=disabled --disable-gpu-compositing`,¹ but this is no longer necessary in recent versions.